thriveweb/sailinginparadise/content/boatTours/2024-04-04-sneeky-midweeky-deals.md

   In partnership with Experience Gold Coast we are delighted to bring you two specially curated 'Sneeky Mid-Weeky' deals offering incredible mid-week all inclusive packages on private yacht charters!

-  A﻿vailable 'til end of June 2024 only.
+  A﻿vailable 'til June 2024 only.

   C﻿hoose from our laid-back *'Sail, Sip and Graze'* or the luxe *'Twilight Sail and Dine'* package options.